someparty/someparty/source/articles/2018-10-07-ghosts-and-flowers.html.markdown

 [Listen: Dead Soft - "Bones" @ YouTube](https://youtu.be/p-wycpqdWUo "#")

-Toronto indie-rock act [Casper Skulls](https://casperskulls.bandcamp.com/) recently premiered their first new single to follow *Mercy Works*, the band's debut [Buzz Records](http://buzzrecords.ca/) LP from last year.
+Toronto indie rock act [Casper Skulls](https://casperskulls.bandcamp.com/) recently premiered their first new single to follow *Mercy Works*, the band's debut [Buzz Records](http://buzzrecords.ca/) LP from last year.
 You can check out the song "O My Enemy" streaming on YouTube along with an animated video by the band's Melanie Gail St Pierre.
 A feature at Brooklyn Vegan that premiered the track revealed that St Pierre has become the band's main singer-songwriter, with Neil Bednis taking a supporting role (the pair split vocal duties on *Mercy Works*).
 The new song, sparse and atmospheric, is a demonstration of the Casper Skulls' new focus, which takes them further afield from their post-punk roots.

 St Pierre spoke with [Brooklyn Vegan](http://www.brooklynvegan.com/stream-casper-skulls-new-song-o-my-enemy-see-them-on-tour/) about the track, commenting: